Sand AI

 Series B in 2007

-Aylus Networks, Inc. specializes in multimedia sharing solutions for mobile networks, focusing on enhancing communication experiences through its MediaShare technology.
-Founded in 2005 and located in Westford, Massachusetts, the company enables wireless carriers to offer services such as video blogging, video sharing, and video telephony across various wireless networks and devices.
-Aylus Networks' live video platform integrates seamlessly with existing infrastructure, allowing communication providers to incorporate live videos and rich media into their services, thereby gaining a competitive advantage in the marketplace.
+Aylus Networks, Inc. is a provider of multimedia sharing solutions specifically designed for mobile networks.
+Founded in 2005 and headquartered in Westford, Massachusetts, the company has developed MediaShare, a technology that enables wireless carriers to enhance communication experiences through features such as video blogging, video sharing, and video telephony.
+Aylus Networks' live video platform integrates smoothly with existing networks, accommodating various device types, manufacturers, and software.
+This capability allows communication providers to incorporate live video and other rich media into their services, thereby gaining a competitive advantage in the rapidly evolving market.

-VideoIQ, Inc. specializes in intelligent video surveillance systems, offering products such as Icvr intelligent IP cameras and encoders that incorporate video recording, analytics, and intelligent networking.
-Their HD smart video analytics engines enhance surveillance capabilities by providing real-time warnings and security protection across various environments.
-The company's solutions cater to a diverse range of sectors, including utilities and infrastructure, industrial settings, transportation, homeland security, corporate campuses, and commercial outdoor spaces.
-Specific applications include water treatment facilities, factories, truck terminals, and government buildings, as well as luxury homes and construction sites.
-VideoIQ sells its products in the United States and Europe through a network of video surveillance integrators and resellers.
-Founded in 2006, the company is headquartered in Bedford, Massachusetts.
+VideoIQ, Inc. specializes in the production of intelligent video surveillance systems, offering a range of products including Icvr intelligent IP cameras and encoders equipped with video recording and analytics capabilities.
+These products integrate advanced video analytics, content-aware storage, and intelligent networking, transforming traditional surveillance into a proactive security solution.
+VideoIQ serves various sectors, including utilities and infrastructure, industrial settings, transportation, and homeland security, as well as corporate campuses and commercial outdoor spaces.
+The company targets customers in diverse environments such as water treatment facilities, factories, truck and train terminals, government buildings, and residential areas.
+Founded in 2006 and headquartered in Bedford, Massachusetts, VideoIQ distributes its products across the United States and Europe through a network of video surveillance integrators and resellers.

 Aipai is a developer of a comprehensive video editing and sharing platform that specializes in creating engaging content for gamers and social media users.
 The core product, also named Aipai, integrates various advanced features, including video authoring software that supports screen recording, game footage capture, and video clips enhanced with background music and special effects.
 This functionality allows users to create dynamic photo albums and share their gaming experiences through live broadcasts and interactive social features.
 By offering a complete suite of tools for video creation and sharing, Aipai caters to the growing demand for high-quality, personalized video content in the digital landscape.